watzcraft/HauntingHouse/sphinx/source/part1.rst

 - openhab-addon-persistence-rrd4j
 	This is one of the most often used persistence services.
-Item state is stored in sa RRD database, allowing for the availability of historic data and the quick creation of complex charts.
+Item state is stored in a RRD database, allowing for the retrieval of historic data and the quick creation of complex charts.
 Mastering RRD is a topic of its own and maybe we will add another chapter some day.